Latimerias/lati_tools/Houdini/Python/readme.md

 splitToComponents(infile, removeprefix, generate_materials, importtextures, uvtransform, uvunwrap):

 This splits the selected file into multiple components based on the unique name attribute values.
 Used for imported BIM files for quick procedural process visualization in Solaris.

+Dependencies: re

 ***infile***
 This takes a string input for the absolute path to the file being imported.
 This can be obtained using `hou.ui.selectFile()`.